 Jeep's baby Renegade has been usefully improved.
 Jonathan Crouch takes a look.

 The Jeep Renegade is a genuinely smart piece of product design, distilling Jeep's brand values into a smaller package while leaning on the smartest technology the Fiat Group has to offer.
-This current version gets efficient petrol engine technology that now also includes PHEV tech.
+This current version gets efficient petrol engine technology that now also includes both mild hybrid and PHEV tech.
 Plus there's smart looks and up-to-the-minute media connectivity.
 But as before, if you eat squirrel, own a bowling ball and call your first cousin your spouse, chances are you're going to hate it.
 Otherwise, read on.

 The Renegade has always sold on its styling - and it still will.
 There are some subtle aesthetic tweaks with this revised model but the main changes lie with the adoption of LED technology for the headlamps and tail lights.
 As before, the squarical profile features lovely tight overhangs and some very cool detailing.
 What is particularly interesting is the way the design includes some very traditional Jeep design cues but isn't afraid to twist them a bit into something resolutely modern-looking.
 That aspect you will either love or hate.
 Cover up the badges inside the car and, yes, you would probably think you were in a Fiat product, but if you've had a look at the latest Fiat range, that's no bad thing.
 Jeep says that the fascia's been updated but it's difficult to see many changes apart from the improved Uconnect touchscreen infotainment system, which on top variants features a big 8.4-inch monitor.
 This has clear menus, sharp graphics and useful shortcut buttons, plus it comes with Apple CarPlay and Android Auto, so you can use apps from your smartphone (such as Google Maps and Waze) while driving.
 As for practicality, well it's a bit pinched in the back, but then that comes with the territory when you've got this little length to play with.
 Out back, boot capacity ranges between 330 and 351-litres, depending on variant.